SEARCH GARDENACTION

 Step 3 Preparing The Site

 In common with many tasks, good preparation is the key to a good result and it is at this step that the real hard work is to be done.
 Click here for a detailed description on how to prepare the site.
-The steps involved are:
+The main steps involved are:

 1. Clear the site down to the bare earth.